datanav/docs/technical/customerp-crmoffice.rst

 ================================
-Custom ERP to Crmoffice Dataflow
+Custom ERP to CRMOffice Dataflow
 ================================

-Generated: 2024-09-11 07:43:20
+Generated: 2024-09-11 07:48:17

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Custom ERP to Crmoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Custom ERP to CRMOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Custom Employee to Crmoffice Contacts
 -------------------------------------